 While it can be hard to name the best break, Lance’s Left is talked about as one of the most consistent and quality waves in the area.
 Often compared to G-Land, Lances offers barrels on takeoff, before opening up to a beautiful green wall, where you can perfect your bag of manoeuvres.

 It’s not unheard of to score 200m rides and beyond!
 But don’t hang on for too long, the very end of the wave is aptly named “Greedys”, where the coral runs dry.
 Be sure to kick out well ahead of time!

-This very special part of the world will question if what you’re experiencing is even reality, or whether you’re somehow lost in a dreamland.
-Many of the islands are covered in dense jungle and waterfalls that fade away to coconut trees, powder white sand, colorful reef, kaleidoscopic lagoons and of course, perfect waves.
+This very special part of the world will question if what you’re experiencing is even real, or whether you’re somehow lost in dreamland.
+Many of the islands are covered in dense jungle and waterfalls that fade away to coconut trees, powder white sand, colourful reef, kaleidoscopic lagoons and of course, perfect waves.

 Top surf break #3 Uluwatu, Bali

 Surf level: Beginners to advanced

 Best surf season: May to October

 Known as the Island of the Gods, huge storms that brew in the Southern Indian Ocean deliver perfectly groomed lines of swell, for as far as the eye can see.
 The “Bukit Peninsula” on the southern tip of Bali is home to some of the best and most famous waves including Padang Padang, Impossibles and Bingin.